clockworkpi/DevTerm/README.md

 * Linux users can use the "dd" command to flash the image.

-Devterm keyboard firmware flash program available.
-You can download it from this link: [Devterm Keyboard Firmware Flash Program](https://github.com/clockworkpi/DevTerm/raw/main/Bin/devterm_keyboard_flash.tar.gz).
+DevTerm keyboard firmware flash program available.
+You can download it from this link: [DevTerm Keyboard Firmware Flash Program](https://github.com/clockworkpi/DevTerm/raw/main/Bin/devterm_keyboard_flash.tar.gz).

-Here's how you can flash the firmware on Devterm(A06 or CM4) or a PC running Ubuntu 22.04:
+Here's how you can flash the firmware on DevTerm(A06 or CM4) or a PC running Ubuntu 22.04:

 1. Download the devterm_keyboard_flash.tar.gz file.
 2. Extract the contents of the archive: `tar zxvf devterm_keyboard_flash.tar.gz`.